Busting nine life insurance myths

 Myth # 7 – The cover in my super is enough

-While this cover is great to have, many of these policies only provide the minimum level of cover employers have to offer.
+While this cover is great to have, many of these policies do not have the features or benefits that professionals expect or need.

 Myth # 8 – I’ll be covered by workers’ compensation